-The Trans-Siberian is the biggest railway in the world and dream of 9 out of 10 backpackers we have met in our travels.
-The original route is from Moscow to Vladivostok, going through 7 different time zones, 9289km (5806 miles) in a 7 days trip.
+The Trans-Siberian is the biggest railway in the world.
+It is also the dream of 9 out of 10 backpackers we have met in our travels.
+The original route is from Moscow to Vladivostok.
+It goes through 7 different time zones, 9289km (5806 miles) in a 7 days trip.

 But what makes the Trans-Siberian travel so special?

-We cannot answer for you all, though in our case, we have always wondered how it would be to cross the biggest country in our planet by train, including the intriguing Siberia, an isolated zone with freezing areas where temperatures reach below 50oC (-58oF) over the winter.
+We cannot answer for all.
+In our case, we always wondered how it would be to cross the biggest country in our planet by train.
+We thought of crossing the intriguing Siberia, an isolated zone with freezing areas where temperatures reach below 50oC (-58oF) over the winter.

 Furthermore, we know little about Russia and the Russians (and if you are interested in some real curiosities we found about them, read it here!).
 During the Cold War, the information which reached the “west” about the Soviet Union was always twisted and negative.
 For this reason, why not checking it out with our own eyes?